llm-bible/llm-bible.github.io/_publications/li2024surveying.markdown

 bibkey: li2024surveying
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2409.01806"}
-tags: ['Prompting', 'Survey Paper', 'Reinforcement Learning']
+tags: ['Survey Paper', 'Prompting', 'Reinforcement Learning']
 ---
 Effective planning is essential for the success of any task, from organizing a vacation to routing autonomous vehicles and developing corporate strategies.